Rashmi246/Rashmi246/README.md

 - ⚡ Fun fact: ...
 -->

-**About
+**About**

-- 🔭 I’m currently looking for research opportunities within a group that focuses on radiation therapy, image-guided radiation therapy, and particle therapy.
+- 🔭 I’m currently looking for research opportunities within a group focusing on radiation therapy, image-guided radiation therapy, and particle therapy.
+- 🔭 I've 5+ years of analysis experience in physics, which involves computing in Python, C++, MC simulation, data optimization, data visualization, machine learning, likelihood-based parametric estimation, statistical modeling, data calibration, and error calculation.
+- 🌱 I’m currently learning about the calibration of radiation therapy equipment, implementation of quality assurance (QA) protocols, conducting patient-specific QA, formulating treatment plans for various radiotherapy modalities, and performing radiation dosimetry at PGIMER, Chandigarh.
+- 👯 I’m looking to collaborate on `Medical Physics` projects.
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rashmi-dhamija-phd-833006165/), [Email](rshmiphysicist@gmail.com)